Last fact-checked: 16 December 2020

 Bangkok is not only a center of excellence when it comes to cosmetic surgery techniques, but it is also one of the most exciting cities in the world.
 You won’t be stuck for things to see and do, whether it’s sightseeing, dining out or just relaxing in your hotel.
 This is a 21st-century city, with all the facilities and amenities you would expect to find in any modern city, which makes for a great holiday destination and comfortable post-surgery recuperation.

-Bangkok was the first city in Thailand to establish itself as a medical tourism destination, and one of the first cities in the whole Southeast Asian region to receive JCI accreditation for one of its hospitals, with many more following suit.
+Bangkok was the first city in Thailand to establish itself as a medical tourism destination, and one of the first cities in the Southeast Asian region to receive JCI accreditation for one of its hospitals, with more than 60 following suit.

-It still remains as one of the most popular locations for international patients.
-If you’ve never been to Thailand, you may be surprised as to just how good the facilities are; in fact, many patients from countries like the UK and Australia rate the standards in Bangkok higher than what they are used to at home.
+It still remains one of the most popular locations for international patients.
+If you’ve never been to Thailand, you may be surprised at the high standards of its facilities; in fact, many patients from countries like the UK and Australia rate the standards in Bangkok higher than what they are accustomed to at home.

-All of the clinics and hospitals we partner with are modern and equipped with the latest technology.
-Many in Bangkok are purpose-built to house state-of-the-art technology and provide patients with speedy, efficient services—often in stark contract to healthcare standards in other parts of the world.
-Of course, most people don’t enjoy going to hospital, especially not in a foreign country, but it’s the attention to detail and professional patient care that makes the overall experience in Thailand much more pleasant.
+All the clinics and hospitals we partner with are modern and equipped with the latest technology.
+Many in Bangkok are purpose-built to house state-of-the-art technology and provide patients with speedy, efficient services—often in stark contrast to healthcare standards in other parts of the world. .

-This efficiency is evident from the moment patients walk through the door in any one of Bangkok’s quality facilities – from courteous, attentive, English-speaking staff to the thoroughness and expertise of the surgeons.
+This efficiency is evident from the moment a patient walks through the door in any one of Bangkok’s quality facilities–from courteous, attentive, English-speaking staff to the thoroughness and expertise of the surgeons.
 Training here for surgeons is just as long and arduous as it is in the US, UK or Australia and, once qualified, the profession is stringently regulated.